 Greek goddesses, 1891, artist unknown (Library of Congress via Wikimedia Commons)

-I have Juno as part of a first-house stellium, closely conjunct Mercury and Mars; a prominent Juno can indicate a strong social activist, and that’s been the case for me—I’ve spent much of my work life communicating about social justice.
+I have Juno as part of a first-house stellium, closely conjunct Mercury and Mars; a prominent Juno can indicate a strong social activist, and that’s been the case for me—I’ve spent much of my life communicating about social justice as a writer and editor.
 I offer these readings in that spirit: I believe they allow us to connect with supportive archetypes of feminine strength and expression that are currently deeply lacking in Western cultures.